 Over the 17 years since the final Eco-challenge held in Fiji in 2002, the sport has spread across the globe.
 The Adventure Racing World Series includes up to 12 events each year in different countries and culminates in the Adventure Racing World Championships.

-In 2019, Mark Burnett and his team brought the back to the spotlight with the return of Eco-Challenge, this time with Bear Grylls as the event host.
+In 2019, Mark Burnett and his team brought the back to the spotlight with the return of Eco-Challenge Fiji, this time with Bear Grylls as the event host and airing on Amazon Prime as the World's Toughest Race.

 Eco-Challenge Fiji - World's Toughest Race